DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 There were small demons, shining with bright red.
 And not one or two too.
-Kay saw dozens of magic circles above to appear.
+Kai saw dozens of magic circles above to appear.
 These summoning spells brought high ranking demons.

 _They expected us here._